liangxianzhe/creator/README.md

 Well, we have been using it in production for our own app ([Chooly](https://chooly.app)).
-However, since it is new to the community, the API might change as we take feedbacks.
+However, since it is new to the community, the API might change as we take feedback.
 So the suggestion for now: read the source code and make your own call.

 ## Is it bad to define creator as global variable?

 It's not.
-Creator itself doesn't hold state.
+Creator itself doesn't hold states.
 States are held in Ref (in CreatorGraph).
 Defining a creator is more like defining a function or a class.

 ## How to watch a property while still accessing the whole object?